 How does your garden grow?

-Whether it’s a play area for kids, or simply the view outside your windows every day, a great garden is one of the most sought-after features of many properties—which means a weed-filled lawn or unkempt shrubs are a no-no. You don’t need to be Diarmuid Gavin; keeping your grass groomed, bushes and trees trimmed, and paths and decking clean are easy wins that will help your home’s value.
+Whether it’s a play area for kids, or the every day view outside your windows, a great garden is one of the most sought-after features of many properties—which means a weed-filled lawn or unkempt shrubs are a no-no. You don’t need to be Diarmuid Gavin, simply keeping your grass groomed, trees trimmed, and paths and decking clean are easy wins that'll help maintain your home’s value.

 Keep DIY and home improvement jobs up to government standards

-A home extension is the perfect example—here are five things to know before you build a house extension, as told by an expert.
+A home extension is the perfect example—here are five things to know before you build a house extension, as advised by architect and interior design expert Denise O’Connor.

 Sweat the small stuff

 There’s often a temptation to let smaller issues slide.
-What difference does a single broken roof tile, or a partially-blocked gutter really make?
+What difference does a single broken roof tile, or a partially blocked gutter really make?
 The truth is, it can be pretty huge, especially if the situation is allowed to deteriorate further.
-Nipping issues in the bud and affecting minor fixes is a great way of avoiding major problems down the line.
-It pays off twice, too; you’ll see the savings for as long as you’re in the home, and also reap the rewards when selling!
+Nipping these small issues in the bud is a great way of avoiding major problems (and bigger costs!) down the line.

 Make your interior superior

 The clever use of space, fantastic floors, perfect paint jobs and fabulous furniture; there’s a thousand ways you can make your home that little bit more alluring.
-The flipside, of course, is that getting them wrong can damage your house value if selling.
-Keep on top of interior design trends if it’s a bit of a passion for you (here are some of the top interior design trends for 2020).
+The flipside, of course, is that getting them wrong can damage your home's value, if selling.

 Start with simple things like keeping your paint maintained, dealing with dust and mould, and guarding wooden floors against scrapes and scratches.